withdave/SEATT/simple-event-attendance/readme.txt

 6. screenshot-6.png shows the top of the list shortcode, listing the number of events and each signup form (from v1.5)

 == Changelog ==

+= 1.5.1 =

+Minor PHP function change fixes

+* Updated readme to better reflect function of plugin

+* Corrected use of PHP count function to remove warning when using PHP 7.2+

 = 1.5.0 =